yash2001-positivecoder/Image_Retrieval_Application/README.md

  5. transformer

 # Run the app.py
-In the root directory run the command -- `flask run`
+In the root directory, run the command -- `flask run`

 # NOTE:
- You'll need to create a folder name - "Gallery" and add your images in it and put this folder as `static\Gallery`
+1. You'll need to create a folder name - "Gallery" and add your images in it and put this folder as `static\Gallery`
+2. You'll also need to change the `output.csv` to get the `captions` and `metadeta` of your images.